-Since high carbon materials have less nitrogen than green materials do, the brown-green ratio should be a relatively low number.
+Since high carbon materials have less nitrogen than green materials do, the ratio should be a relatively low number.

-If the brown-green ratio is too high, nitrogen will be depleted and will not be available to support decomposition.
+If the ratio is too high, nitrogen will be depleted and will not be available to support decomposition.
 The compost will not be able to mature.
 Materials high in nitrogen should be added throughout the composting process to keep the brown-green ratio low.

 If If the brown-green ratio is too low, microorganisms will become carbon starved and the composting process will slow down.
-Materials high in carbon should be added throughout the composting process to keep the brown-green ratio low.
+Materials high in carbon should be added throughout the composting process to keep the ratio low.

 If adding green materials, adding them at the beginning of the composting process will result in more green materials than brown materials throughout the entire composting process.